Product Guide

 FAQ

-Is LVT waterproof?
+Is vinyl flooring waterproof?

-Can LVT go over underfloor heating?
+Can vinyl flooring go over underfloor heating?